inthepocket/hubble-scripts/README.md

     $ hubble-cli <input> --outputDir="/home/usr/downloads"

   Options
     --outputDir=<dir>, -o           The directory where parsed files will be placed after a run.
 Defaults to current working directory
-    --dump, -d                Dump all Sketch JSON files into 1 logdump.json --useColorArtboards       Use artboard formatting to export colors instead of using the document colors --useGradientArtboards    Use artboard formatting to export gradients instead of using the document gradients
+    --dump, -d                      Dump all Sketch JSON files into 1 logdump.json --useColorArtboards             Use artboard formatting to export colors instead of using the document colors --useGradientArtboards          Use artboard formatting to export gradients instead of using the document gradients --useStyleDictionaryOutput, -s  Generate Style Dictionary compatible output instead of the generic design token format.

   Examples
     $ hubble-cli "__mocks/sample_sketchfile.sketch"